God of War (2005 video game): Development

 Sony gave Jaffe nearly complete creative control to develop the game on his terms with a substantial budget.
 Jaffe wanted to make the game "out of passion, not fear, and that it would be a game that [Jaffe], as a game player, would want to play".
 Jaffe said the 1981 film Raiders of the Lost Ark also inspired the development of God of War; he wanted to make players feel like he felt as a child watching that film, but did not want to put the player in the role of an adventurer, referencing The Legend of Zelda games.
 He elaborated that God of War was designed to be simplistic and forward-moving, but the game "[was] not innovative or unique, and [that was] intentional".
 Jaffe said that their system was shallow and "it forced the team to constantly create new content to trapeze the player from one area of interest to the next".
 He said he understood modular game design—the need to have great looking, high-detail levels without having to build and texture every minuscule piece of the environment—but "[he] was going to get bored" if they did not step outside of those boundaries.

 Jaffe confirmed the game would be a cinematic presentation.
 He said that at the 2004 Electronic Entertainment Expo (E3), they got to see where players were having issues with the camera system and said, "we are doing extensive focus tests, and using data compiled from E3, to find and fix the problem areas" of the cameras.
 He said he had the confidence that the team would fix the problems before the game's release.
 However, he said if players "hate cinematic camera systems, nothing we can do will help you like the God of War cameras".
 For about three months during early development, Jaffe had seriously considered doing the game from the first-person perspective.
 This consideration came from the Dreamcast game Maken X as he said it was one of the "few games where I saw melee combat done well in a first-person perspective".
 After seeing presentations of Ico and Devil May Cry at a D.I.C.E.
 Summit in Las Vegas, Jaffe and lead programmer Tim Moss ultimately decided to focus on the third-person camera as Jaffe felt the first-person view would not have the "kind of emotion and combat and character building that I was hoping to do".

 Release

 The demo of God of War, entitled God of War: The Hydra Battle, was released on January 1, 2005.
 It featured Kratos battling various opponents and ended with a portion of the Hydra battle that opens the main game.
 The game was released on March 22 in North America, July 8 in the United Kingdom, and November 17 in Japan.
-By the end of July, it was the sixth-best-selling game of 2005 up to that point.
-On March 1, 2006, it became available in the PlayStation 2 lineup of Greatest Hits.